brosenan/neutrino/simple-functions.md

 Variable B has not been introduced in this context.
 ```

-What makes linear typing unique is the restriction on non-basic types (types other than numbers or Booleans) to be used only once.
+What makes linear typing unique is the restriction on non-basic types (types other than numbers, Booleans or references) to be used only once.
 The following function is illegal, because the string `S` is being used twice in its body.

 ```prolog
 declare f(string) -> bool.